Economics

 ECON 880 Applied Economics and Data Analysis with R (Units: 3)

-ECON 600/ECON 800 is a paired course offering.
+(ECON 600/ECON 800 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)

-ECON 896EXM Culminating Experience Examination (Units: 0-3)
+ECON 896EXM Culminating Experience Examination (Unit: 0)

-Prerequisites: Consent of the instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
-ATC and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.
+Prerequisites: Permission of the instructor, committee chair, and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies before registration.

 ECON 898 Master's Thesis (Units: 6)